 Request to Delete: California residents have the right to request deletion of their personal information that we have collected about them and to have such personal information deleted, except where an exemption applies.

 Request to Know: California residents have the right to request and, subject to certain exemptions, receive a copy of the specific pieces of personal information that we have collected about them in the prior 12 months and to have this delivered, free of charge, either (a) by mail or (b) electronically in a portable and, to the extent technically feasible, readily useable format that allows the individual to transmit this information to another entity without hindrance.
 California residents also have the right to request that we provide them certain information about how we have handled their personal information in the prior 12 months, including the:

 - business and/or commercial purposes for collecting and selling their personal information;

 - categories of third parties/with whom we have disclosed or shared their personal information;

 - categories of personal information that we have disclosed or shared with a third party for a business purpose; and

 - categories of third parties to whom the residents’ personal information has been sold and the specific categories of personal information sold to each category of third party.

 California residents may make Requests to Know up to twice every 12 months.

 Submitting Requests.
-Requests to Know, and Request to Delete may be submitted by emailing us at [email protected] or by mail marked for the attention of Legal to: Titanic Suites, Enterprise House, 55-59 Adelaide Street, Belfast, Antrim BT2 8FE.
+Requests to Know, and Request to Delete may be submitted by emailing us at [email protected] or by mail marked for the attention of Legal to: First Floor, Building Two, Dataworks at Kings Hall Life Sciences Park, Belfast, Co Antrim, BT9 6GW.
 We will respond to verifiable requests received from California consumers as required by law.

 Right to Non-Discrimination.
 The CCPA prohibits discrimination against California residents for exercising their rights under the CCPA.